We didn't lose our minds...

 they were stolen

-How we were divided… and how to fix it…
+How we were trained to hate

 What follows is a cursory overview of some of the psychology behind our behaviors, all supported by years of research and studies.
 One thing to keep in mind is that the behaviors outlined below are not necessarily associated with lower intelligence — people with higher intelligence simply come up with more sophisticated logic and reasoning to justify their emotional responses which are driven by their subconscious.

 Fear is one of our most primitive emotions and its job continues to be to keep us safe.
 Readers may be familiar with the idea that fear quickly put us into “fight or flight” mode when we sense danger.
 Threats will instantly trigger responses in the brain that will bypass reason for the sake of efficiency.
 Fear changes the way we process information and react to that information well before we realize we do – all to keep us safe from direct threats.